 Make a list

 Start the process of forgiveness with this preliminary step: Make a list of all the people who have hurt you, no matter how small or large, going back to childhood.
 Next, order the names from the lowest level of injustice and anger to the highest.
 You’ll start the process of forgiveness with someone toward the bottom of the list.
 “Starting with the highest person on the list would be like asking someone who’s not physically fit to run a marathon,” says Enright.
-“Go through the process first with someone who is still bothering you and it’s not pleasant, but its also not crushing.
+“Go through the process first with someone who is still bothering you, but it’s also not crushing.
 As you repeat the process moving higher and higher up the list, you’ll become more forgivingly fit, and better able to face those people who have truly hurt you.”
-These are the 22 secrets your therapist won’t tell you.
+(Want more great advice?
+These are the 22 secrets your therapist won’t tell you.)

 Uncover your anger

 This is the official start to phase one of Enright’s forgiveness model, and it’s crucial in reinforcing the importance of forgiveness.
 “It’s kind of a checklist,” says Enright.
 “How are you doing in terms of your anger?
 How have you been denying it?
 Are you angrier that you thought you were?
 What are the physical consequences of your anger?”
 Fatigue is the most common physical complaint Enright hears, as is a pessimistic worldview—believing no one can be trusted or that everyone is only out for themselves.
 “Once you look at those effects, the question becomes, Do you want to heal?” says Enright.
-“Which leads us into phase two: deciding to forgive.”
-Answer these 9 questions to find your anger type.
+(Here’s how one woman is learning to deal with her anger issues and work towards a happier life.)